HiPP vs. Holle Formula: An Unbiased Comparison

 Fats: Minimum of 4.4g, maximum of 6.0g.
 HiPP Stage 1 has 5.3g, Holle Stage 1 has 5.1g.

-✔️ HiPP and Holle are Similar for macronutrient composition: carbohydrates, proteins, and fats.
+✔️ HiPP and Holle are Similar in macronutrient composition: carbohydrates, proteins, and fats.

 For micronutrients, including not only vitamins and minerals but also Omega fatty acids and prebiotics and probiotics, both HiPP and Holle meet WHO international food standards.
 As you know, HiPP includes prebiotics and probiotics, while Holle does not.

-Note that international food standards dictate that infant formulas contain at least 300mg of linoleic acid (LA, Omega-6) and 50mg of alpha-linoleic acid (ALA, Omega-3).
+Note that international food standards dictate that infant formulas contain at least 300mg of linoleic acid (LA, Omega-6) and 50mg of alpha-linolenic acid (ALA, Omega-3).

 Both HiPP and Holle meet these fatty acid standards, with HiPP containing 604mg LA and 90.6mg ALA, and Holle containing 906mg LA and 77.5mg ALA.